kaisecheng/logstash-k8s-resources/beats_ls_es/README.md

 ## Connect to local Elasticsearch

-In test environment, you can connect the host's Elasticsearch instance from Logstash in kubernetes.
+In test environment, you can connect the host's Elasticsearch from Logstash in kubernetes.
 - Set Logstash Deployment `spec.template.spec.hostNetwork` to `true`
 - Add Elasticsearch CA cert to Secret. `kubectl create secret generic es-certs --from-file=ca.crt=/YOUR/ELASTICSEARCH/PATH/config/certs/http_ca.crt`
 - Mount the Secret `es-certs` to Logstash Deployment